Driving Offences You Didn't Know Were Illegal

 We’ve all watched this happen to some poor soul and seen the funny side, but if you are the driver responsible for soaking a pedestrian with puddle water, you could be on the receiving end of a hefty fine.
 That’s because it’s classed as driving without due care or attention.

-If you are found guilty of this offence, you could receive a whopping nine points on your licence and a £5000 fine.
+If you are found guilty of this driving offence, the penalty you could receive is a whopping nine points on your licence and a £5000 fine.

 Doesn’t seem so comical now does it?